-The cliff top surveys at Staithes are assumed to have a limit of accuracy of $\pm 0.1$ m due to the techniques used.
-One of the previous survey station has been buried under a newly installed man made embankment.
-New survey station 4 was installed and a new fence has been replaced adjacent to it.
-Posts 9 to 12 were inaccessible due to a landslip on the headland; the area was fenced off by the National Trust.
+The cliff top surveys at Staithes are assumed to have a limit of accuracy of \pm 0.1m due to the techniques used.
+Posts 9 to 12 were still inaccessible due to a landslip on the headland; the area was fenced off by the National Trust.